CuriousOne23/WhenMathPrays/docs/Geometry_of_Meaning_Relation_and_Dynamic_Information_grok.md

 We model the space of meaning as a **relational manifold**, denoted by the symbol $M$.

-- $M$ is the relational manifold — the overall landscape in which all relations and meanings exist.
+- $M$ is the relational manifold — the structured space in which all relations and meanings exist.
 - A point $x \in M$ represents a momentary configuration of relations.

 **Meaning:** Think of $M$ as the entire space through which thought moves.
 It is not tied to any particular medium.
 It is simply the structured space where relations can unfold.